wgslr/getting-started/README.md

 In this scenario you will run a demo of fully functional isolated onedata installation that will consist of:
 - a single nodded onezone instance
-- a single nodded oneprovider instance
+- a single nodded oneprovider instance both running on a single machine.

 This scenario is similar to scenario 2.0.
-You are advice to try complete scenario 2.0 before continuing.
+You are adviced to try complete scenario 2.0 before continuing.
 The only difference is that we did not provide example configuration.
 So after executing those commands:

 ```bash
 ./run_onedata.sh --onezone      # In 1st terminal window
 ./run_onedata.sh --oneprovider  # In 2nd terminal window
 ```

-You will need to use Onepanle to setup onezone and oneprovider.
-You can do that by accessing Onepanle as instructed [here](#onepanel).
+You will need to use Onedata web administration tool - Onepanel - to setup Onezone and Oneprovider.
+You can do that by accessing Onepanel as explained [here](#onepanel).

-After that you need to add `/etc/hosts` entries on your workstation.
-See detailed [instructions](#etchosts).
+Currently, Onedata supports only `OpenID` protocol to authenticate users.
+In order for authentication to work on an isolated machine, you need to add few entries in `/etc/hosts`.
+Please refer to this [section](#ecthosts).

-You will be able to access onedata services as described [here](#accessing).
+You will be able to access Onedata services as described [here](#accessing).

 <a name="s30"></a>
 ### Scenario 3.0

-In this scenario you will run a demo of fully functional isolated onedata installation that will consist of:
+In this scenario you will run a demo of a fully functional isolated onedata deployment that will consist of:
 - a single nodded onezone instance
-- a single nodded oneprovider instance
+- a single nodded oneprovider instance both running on a different machines.

-However, compared to scenarios 2.*, each service will run on differed machine.
 You need to make sure that [those ports](#[ports]) are accessible between those machines.

-To run onezone and oneprovider execute:
+To run Onezone and Oneprovider execute:

 ```bash
 ./run_onedata.sh --onezone      # On first machine